aardvarkxr/aardvark/README.md

    1. Open a command prompt in d:\aardvark\data and run "node server\server_bundle.js"
    1. Pick "avrenderer" as the startup project in visual studio
    2. Start Debugging from the Debug menu

+Note: aardvark-react and aardvark-shared have been split out into their own repos under the "aardvarkxr" org and are published to NPM.
+Those will just be installed via the "npm install" commands above like any other packages.

 **Debugging**